 Where Social Media Meets E-Commerce = Social Commerce

-The latest trend over the last couple of years in Chinese e-commerce has been the rise of social commerce platforms, which essentially combine social media and e-commerce.
-These platforms give users the opportunity to share their purchases, suggestions, and feedback, which helps to encourage impulse purchasing and build trust.
+The latest trend over the last couple of years in Chinese e-commerce has been the rise of social commerce platforms, which are essentially shopping apps in China that combine social media and e-commerce into China social ecommerce.
+These shopping apps give users the opportunity to share their purchases, suggestions, and feedback, which helps to encourage impulse purchasing and build trust.
 In a recent study, Nielsen China found that 80% of impulse purchases in China were made due to social recommendations (online content, friends’ suggestions, etc.)

 Social Commerce by its nature is a social media platform that offers an e-commerce experience within the platform.
 Western platforms that include this feature are Facebook, Pinterest, and Instagram.
 However, none of the Western platforms have seen the levels of success that have been seen in China as of yet.